 You can also use third-party music promotion sites like SubmitHub and Fluence.io to review independent music for a small compensation.
 Depending on how large your following is, you can get dozens of submissions every day and get paid around 50 cents to listen to each one.

-Just don't be one of those scammy playlist owners that claim to have followers and plays, but are actually using bots and still trying to charge the artists.
-There are many companies out there that prey on independent music makers only to be selling them a dream.
+Don't be one of those scammy playlist owners who claim to have followers and plays, but are actually using bots and still trying to charge the artists.
+Many companies out there prey on independent music makers only to be selling them a dream.

 Spotify gives you the ability to connect a merch store straight to your music profile.
 They are currently using a third-party application called Merchbar.
 While it would be cool if you didn't have to sign up for another service, the signup process with Merchbar is relatively straightforward and doesn't require you to jump through too many hoops.

 Similar to Merchbar, Spotify also offers third-party software that allows you to sell show tickets for upcoming performances through your Spotify artist profile.
 Again, this comes in handy even though it's annoying if you're already using a different and preferred application for your show tickets.
 It doesn't hurt to sell through multiple platforms, so check it out and give it a try if you're getting a lot of eyes on your profile and have shows lined up.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
 Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!